 Some poems by Edward Lear.

-In this one I’m reading one of my own early books, I Like Old Clothes.
+Mary Ann reads one of her own early books, I Like Old Clothes.